Friday, June 6, 2008

 Chasing Squirrels

 I mentioned in a previous post the need to take charge of the dog’s emotional charge.
 You want to do this without attempting to become some mythical pack leader, of course (though Cesar Millan seems to be making a good living doing it).
 I’ve described this process in my work with Boomer, but another excellent example comes from my own dog, Fred, who used to love to chase squirrels in Central Park.
 At the time he was still having panic attacks on the streets, but was entirely calm in the park.
-In fact, I’d been trying to find a way to get him to play tug and fetch in order to cure those attacks, but his only way of expressing his prey drive was by stalking and chasing squirrels.
-I wasn’t as concerned with the fact that he was chasing squirrels—they were always too fast for him to actually catch one.
-I was more concerned that he’d totally ignore me when he got into his hunting mode.
+In fact, I’d been trying to find a way to get him to play tug and fetch outdoors in order to cure those panic attacks, but his only way of expressing his prey drive was by stalking and chasing squirrels.
+Understand, I wasn’t as concerned with the fact that he was chasing squirrels; they were always too fast for him to actually catch.
+I was more concerned that he ignored me completely when he went into hunting mode.
 His attitude was, “I know you’re going the other direction.
-Don’t worry about me, I’ll catch up with when I’m done here...”
+Don’t worry about me, I’ll catch up when I’m done here...”

-So, one day I took some juicy pieces of chicken breast to the park with me.
-When Freddie spotted a squirrel and began stalking it—which he did by freezing in position, like a setter or pointer—I walked over and put the chicken in front of his nose to distract him; to try to get him to pay attention to me and not the squirrel.
+So, one day I took some juicy pieces of chicken breast to the park.
+When Freddie spotted a squirrel and began stalking it—which he did by freezing, like a setter or pointer—I walked over and put the chicken in front of his nose to distract him; to try to get him to pay attention to me (or at least the chicken) and not the squirrel.
 He just ignored it.
-In fact, he kept moving his head around because my hand was blocking his line of sight, so I finally put it right into his mouth (which was open slightly).
-The damn dog let that juicy slice of chicken just sit right on top of his tongue for about half a second, then dropped it—ptaahh—onto the ground, keeping his eyes on the squirrel the whole time.
+In fact, he kept moving his head around because my hand was blocking his line of sight.
+So I finally put it right into his mouth (which was open slightly).
+He let that juicy slice of chicken just sit right on top of his tongue for about half a second, then dropped it — ptaahh — onto the ground, keeping his eyes on the squirrel the whole time.

 I was stumped.
 If I couldn’t distract him by putting a piece of chicken right into his mouth, how could I get his attention?
 Then it hit me: I would hunt squirrels with him.
-Maybe that would solve my other problem too; how to get Fred to share his prey drive with me.
-So, I put the chicken away, and later, while Freddie was sniffing around distractedly, I spotted another squirrel, one that he hadn’t seen yet himself.
+Maybe that would also solve my other problem; how to get Fred to share his prey drive with me.
+So, I put the chicken in my pocket, and later, while Freddie was sniffing around, I spotted another squirrel, one that he hadn’t seen yet himself.

-In a hushed, highly emotionally charged voice I whispered, “There he is!” and began slowly stalking it myself.
+In a hushed, highly emotionally charged voice I whispered, “There he is!” and began stalking the squirrel myself.

-Freddie picked up on my mood, saw the squirrel and dropped into his stalking stance.
-We were now hunting our quarry together.
-He didn’t know it yet, but I was now in control of the game.
+Freddie eventually picked up on my mood, and when he did, he saw the squirrel too, and dropped into his stalking stance.
+We were now hunting together.
+Fred didn’t know it yet, but I was now in control of the game.

 We did this for a few days, then I added a new twist.
-We’d stalk the squirrel together but at some point, I’d pick up a stick, hoot excitedly and run away, waving it for Freddie to see.
+We’d stalk a squirrel together but at some point, I’d make a quick move toward the squirrel, motivating it to run up the nearest tree.
+This always set Freddie racing off after the the little critter.
+While he did that, I'd pick up a stick, hoot excitedly and run away, waving it for Freddie to see.

-Freddie would then be forced to choose between chasing the squirrel or chasing me and the stick.
-In the beginning he always went after the squirrel.
-But the thing is, the squirrels always went up a tree, leaving him with nothing to sink his teeth into.
+Freddie would then be forced to choose between chasing the squirrel, and then circling the tree to no avail, or chasing me and the stick.
+In the beginning he always went immediately for the squirrel.
+But the thing is, the squirrels always went up a tree, leaving Freddie with nothing to sink his teeth into.
 That’s the critical thing here.

 Meanwhile, I was still enticing him with a stick.
-If he came to me, I would ask him to jump up on me and play tug-of-war, which I’d either let him win, or I’d say “Out!” and then throw the stick for him to chase, which he did with absolute ecstasy.
-Once the stick was in Freddie’s mouth and he was able to crunch down on it with his jaws and kill it, he was truly satisfied.
-He never got that kind of satisfaction from chasing squirrels because he never got a chance to bite one (in other words he never got a chance to complete the predatory sequence).
-He gradually gave up chasing squirrels altogether.
-Now if he shows any interest in one, all I have to do is call him or show him a tennis ball and he comes running back to me.
+Once he started to come toward me, Id shout, Freddie, come! (while he was already running toward me).
+Then, once he got to me, Id invite him to jump up on me and play tug-of-war.
+I either let him win, or, if he lost his grip, I immediately threw the stick for him to chase, which he did with the same intensity, more or less, that he had for chasing the squirrel.
+Once the stick was in Freddie’s mouth and he was able to lie down in the grass and crunch down on it with his jaws and kill it, he was truly satisfied.
+He never got that satisfaction from chasing squirrels because he never got a chance to bite one.
+After just a few weeks of following these steps, whenever Freddie saw a squirrel, all I had to do was whistle, or say, Freddie, come! and he’d immediately turn and run back to me for a game of fetch.

 Of course, from the traditional standpoint, everything I did to change Freddie’s behavior was wrong: